wrought/wireless-networking-in-the-developing-world/wndw.md

--   •They are expensive.
+-   They are expensive.
 Amplifiers must work at relatively wide bandwidths at 2.4 GHz, and must switch quickly enough to work for Wi- Fi applications.

--   •They provide no additional directionality.
+-   They provide no additional directionality.
 High gain antennas not only improve the available amount of signal, but tend to reject noise from other directions.
 Amplifiers blindly amplify both desired and interfering signals, and can make interference problems worse.

--   •Amplifiers generate noise for other users of the band.
+-   Amplifiers generate noise for other users of the band.
 By increasing your output power, you are creating a louder source of noise for other users of the unlicensed band.
 Conversely, adding antenna gain will improve your link and can actually decrease the noise level for your neighbours.

--   •Using amplifiers is often illegal.
+-   Using amplifiers is often illegal.
 Every country imposes power limits on use of unlicensed spectrum.
 Adding an antenna to a highly amplified signal will likely cause the link to exceed legal limits.